Cat had kittens outside and you’re not sure what to do?

 Other examples are areas such as warehouses.

-In general, any area that may seem initially quiet but has sporadic but intense bursts of activity are unsafe.
+In general, any area that may seem initially quiet but has sporadic but intense bursts of activity is unsafe.

 The mother cat will not understand this, however.

-If you see that a cat had kittens outside moving one kitten to another location or simply away from her other kittens, you may be seeing an instinctive drive to cull a sick kitten.
+If you see that a cat has kittens outside, moving one kitten to another location or simply away from her other kittens, you may be seeing an instinctive drive to cull a sick kitten.

 It’s a brutal fact of the animal kingdom that only the strong survive.
 Mother cats can sense if their kittens are unhealthy.